MS Ham. 78.A.5

 MS Ham.
-78.A.5 (Staatliche Museen zu Berlin, Kupferstichkabinett, also known as the Hamilton Psalter) dates to late twelfth-century Italy (ca. 1175).
+78.A.5 (Staatliche Museen zu Berlin, Kupferstich-Kabinett, also known as the Hamilton Psalter) dates to late twelfth-century Italy (ca. 1175).
 The manuscript features nearly two hundred figurative illuminations that accompany the Gallican psalms, canticles, commentaries, a litany, and prayers.
 The illuminations are rendered primarily in vibrant red, green, yellow, and blue with black detailing.
-The manuscript is a unique survival with an unknown provenance before the early nineteenth century, during which it entered the collection of Alexander Hamilton (1767–1852, the tenth Duke of Hamilton).
+The manuscript is a unique survival with an unknown provenance before the early nineteenth century, during which it entered the collection of Alexander Hamilton, 10th Duke of Hamilton (1767–1852).
 The Berlin Kupferstichkabinett acquired the Psalter from Hamilton's collection in 1882.

 Binding

 The manuscript was rebound in purple velvet with a gold trim at the beginning of the nineteenth century.
 The rebinding was likely commissioned by Hamilton and undertaken by Francis Benedict the Elder, a bookbinder based in London.
 Benedict rebound several manuscripts for Hamilton between 1807 and 1823.
 His bindings often include distinct spine attachments and recut block edges for gilding, features that distinguish him from his contemporaries in the trade.
 Although the Hamilton Psalter was trimmed, Benedict's involvement remains uncertain because the nineteenth-century backing was replaced in a 1965 conservation.